pforret/wp_cleanup/README.md

 	./cleanup_html.sh [root of your websites] for fixing .html and .php files

-	./cleanup_wp.sh [root of your websites] for fixing Wordpress installation
+	./cleanup_wp.sh [root of your websites] for fixing Wordpress installation -  this will:

+	* replace your wp-admin and wp-includes folders with those of a fresh Wordpress install
+	* move your themes and plugins to non-usable folders and replace them by those of a fresh Wordpress install
+	* after this, log in through /wp-admin/ and reinstall the necessary themes and plugins

 # Valuable articles